joelbonnie/joelbonnie/README.md

 I love learning about new ML concepts, making fun projects and I usually get sidetracked ricing my Arch Linux (btw) setup.

-I currently work as a Data Science Intern at MineSense, as well as TA CPSC213 (Intro to Systems) at UBC.
+I currently work as a Data Science Intern at MineSense and TA CPSC213 (Intro to Systems) at UBC.

-To look through my experiences and skills hop on by www.joelexia.net (and have a really fun time using a shell to go through my work!) or email me at contact@joelexia.net.
+To look through my experiences and skills hop on by www.joelexia.net (and have a really fun time using a shell to go through my work!) or email me at **contact [at] joelexia [dot] net**.

 Have a look at my projects below!! (✿◠‿◠)